JenteOttie/Goose_Genomics/README.md

-# Goose_Genomics
+# GooseGenomics
-Scripts for my goose projects
+This repository will contain the workflow and scripts that I use throughout my goose work.